mlabs-haskell/gov/gov-docs.md

   Token Type: State token for script, only needed on specific actions.

   purpose: This datum is needed as part of the reward distribution procedure, to record the exact state of the rewards and stakepool sizes so that they might be used to calculate reward dividends for each staker of $GOV at the end of a given reward period/epoch.

-  similar to BalanceRecords, these form a distributed linked-list system with the head at UserStakeDetail, where new records are inserted between the UserStakeDetail and the previous record.

   carries datum:
   ```